Sadie Barnette Artist Talk & Exhibition Preview

-Pre-program: 5 pm, early access to Sadie Barnette, on view in the CAP Gallery; drinks will be available for purchase in Cafe Durham.
+Pre-program: 5 pm, early access to Sadie Barnette, on view in the Scott Pavilion, Riley CAP Gallery S8; drinks will be available for purchase in The Cafe.

 General Public: $10; Joslyn Members: Free; registration required at joslyn.org; walk-ins accepted as space allows.
 Register here.